Degree: Bachelor of Science in Engineering (BSE)

 The undergraduate experience in Materials Science and Engineering at Case Western Reserve is marked by a high degree of hands-on experience and many opportunities for professional development before graduation.
 Lab courses, senior projects, and plant tours ensure that every student sees the field first-hand in current research and industrial settings.

-The Bachelor of Science in Engineering degree program with a major in Materials Science and Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org/.
+The Bachelor of Science in Engineering degree program in Materials Science and Engineering is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Materials Engineering.

 Program Educational Objectives